MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionvisual-settransform(idcompositiontransform).md

 ## -description

-Sets the Transform property of this visual to the specified 3-by-2 transform matrix.
+Sets the Transform property of this visual to the specified 2D transform object.

 ## -parameters